 The UHC program beneficiary has the right to choose a healthcare facility throughout Georgia.

-From February 28 to July 1, 2013, the first phase of the Universal Healthcare Program was meant to provide the primary healthcare services by the family physician and emergency outpatient and inpatient care.
+From February 28 to July 1, 2013, the first phase of the Universal Health Care Program was meant to provide the primary healthcare services by the family physician and emergency outpatient and inpatient care.

-The second phase of Universal Healthcare Program was launched in July 1, 2013 extending the services covered and including planned ambulatory care, elective surgery, cr chemo- and hormonotherapy, radiotherapy, obstetrics and cesarean sections, basic drugs for target groups of the population.
+The second phase of Universal Health Care Program was launched in July 1, 2013 extending the services covered and including planned ambulatory care, elective surgery, cr-chemoand hormonotherapy, radiotherapy, obstetrics and cesarean sections, basic drugs for target groups of the population.

 In May 2017, to further reform the program, elaboration of new criteria for differentiation of beneficiaries (according to beneficiaries' revenue) has been implemented for provision of more needs oriented services and development of "social justice" approach.

 From July 1, 2017, persons suffering from chronic conditions, who are registered in the unified database of "socially vulnerable families" with the rating score not exceeding 100,000, are eligible for the state program providing drugs for chronic conditions.
-The program envisages providing patients with selected drugs for chronic cardiovascular diseases, chronic obstructive pulmonary disease,, diabetes (type 2) and thyroid conditions.
+The program envisages providing patients with selected drugs for chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes (type 2) and thyroid conditions.

 Challenges